fenago/rabbitmq-jupyterlab/Lab_8_cb.md

 mirroring.
 If we need a level of replication, but without the strict requirements of mirroring, it is possible to use a shovel plugin or simply publish the message to two independent brokers in parallel.
-In this example, the messages aren\'t persistent and don\'t use the [**tx-transaction**].
+In this example, the messages aren't persistent and don't use the [**tx-transaction**].